 And of course, you’ll need a little bit of oil, water and salt too.

-Rice to Water Ratio for Jeera Rice Recipe
+Rice to Water Ratio

 The trick to cooking perfect rice lies in the rice to water ratio which is 1:2.
 So if you’re making 1 cup rice, you’ll need 2 cups of water to cook it.